meltano/sdk/docs/implementation/logging.md

 ### Metrics logging

-The Singer SDK provides a logger named `singer_sdk.metrics` for logging [Singer metrics](./metrics.md).
+The Singer SDK provides a logger named `singer.metrics` for logging [Singer metrics](./metrics.md).
 Metric log records contain an extra field `point` which is a dictionary containing the metric data.
 The `point` field is formatted as JSON by default.

 To send metrics to a file in JSON format, you could use the following config: